Common nose/sinus conditions we treat

-We work with children who were born with a nose or sinus problem (sometimes called a congenital condition) or who have nasal condition that has developed over time (acquired)
+We work with children who were born with a nose or sinus problem (sometimes called a congenital condition) or who have a nasal condition that has developed over time (an acquired condition).

-We can correct masses in the head, neck and sinuses
+We can correct masses in the nose and sinuses.

 Acute bacterial sinusitis is an infection of the sinus cavities caused by bacteria.
 It usually is preceded by a cold, allergy attack, or irritation by environmental pollutants.